sridhar00175/fullstacktb/README.md

 # fullstacktb
-today we are learning git.<br>Instruction is vinay sir
+Today we are learning git.

+Instruction is Vinay sir